BurtonBarnes/byzantine/README.md

 |Cause_of_death| What caused the emperors death|
 |Dynasty| The name of the dynasty the emperor belonged to|
 |Length_of_reign| How long the emperor ruled|

+# Steps to Reproduce
+1) Clone this repo
+2) Acquire data from csv file
+3) Put the data in the file containing the cloned repo
+4) Run notebook

+# Takeaways and Conclusions